 According to Wikipedia, social proof (also known as informational social influence) is a “psychological and social phenomenon referring to people’s reliance on the feedback and actions of others to determine what is right and what is wrong in a given situation.”

-Any positive comments about you, your business, or even your product are considered ‘social proof’.
-Social proof is an endorsement that says that this person, company, service, or product is great, and that the overall customer journey has satisfied previous shoppers.
+Any positive comments about you, your business, or even your product function as social proof.
+These online sentiments are endorsements that this person, company, service, or product is great, and that the overall customer journey has satisfied previous shoppers.